Brymmobaggins/Coffee-Shop/README.md

 ## Continue developement

-I came up with an idea implementing the dark and light UI theme with a toggle button to be more attractive for users.
-It was tricky all along, it which changes the font colors and background on whenver the toggle btn is clicked
+I came up with an idea, which is dark and light UI theme with a toggle button to be more attractive for users.
+It was tricky all along, which changes the font colors and background on whenever the toggle button is clicked

 ```JavaScript
 let body = document.body;